 It’s time to take back the meal plan (using this system — it’s the ONLY one that has worked for me!), and find or make some snacks that aren’t loaded with sugar and carbs.
 The best way to starve the bad bacteria is to quit feeding them.
 And you guessed it, they feast on sugar and carbs.
 White sugar, white flour, they LOVE them.

 Cancer LOVES sugar, too, btw!

 This step is SO hard when the only thing that sounds good or that will go down easy is saltine crackers or snack cakes.
-(There’s a reason sugar overload is the #1 Mistake Cancer Patients Make!)
+(And why we so easily fall into the #1 Mistake Cancer Patients Make!)

 Plus, it’s not just cancer patients that need to kick the sugar habit.
 It’s one of my top 3 baby steps to better health for your whole family!

 We’ve fought the good fight and quit sugar and simple carbs.
 Hooray for us!
 Now, we need to feed the GOOD bacteria in our gut and help them start the healing process.